-My life has been a wonderful adventure that has included many years of education, raising a family, growing gardens, enjoying outdoor activities, and lots of travel, as well as writing and editing.
+My life has been a wonderful adventure that has included many years of education, raising a family, growing gardens, enjoying outdoor activities, and lots of travel, as well as writing, teaching, and editing.

 I’ve been enjoying my publishing career for more than 35 years.
 While I’ve focused mostly on nonfiction books for young readers, I’ve written in many other genres including travel articles and gardening books for adults and worked with other writers in honing their work.